ices-eg/wk_WKEUVME/README.md

 To start, open "Ecoregion_assessment.R".

 The github folder contains the scripts used to derive the fisheries footprint and the closure options.
 The folder further contains scripts, figures and tables of the bottom fisheries, VMEs, fisheries and VME overlap and of the consequences of the closure options for VME protection and fisheries.
-Shapefiles of area closures can be found in the output folder under closure options.
+Shapefiles of area closures can be found in the Data processing folder.

 Fisheries and VME data is available through the ICES WKEUVME sharepoint folder (access restricted)-